 If you suspect your dog is showing signs of the disease, report it to your local vet or the National Emergency Animal Disease Watch hotline 1800 675 888.

-For more information visit the NT Government “Ehrlichiosis disease in dogs” information page.
+For more information visit the “Ehrlichiosis in dogs” page on the National Pest & Disease Outbreaks website.